alan-kudelko/DrinkCreator6000/README.md

 ### 4. Navigation & UI Context

-Navigation within the user interface is managed through a global structure named UI_Context.
+Navigation within the user interface is managed through a global volatile structure named UI_Context.
 This structure enables switching between different tasks by activating or deactivating them as necessary.
 The core control and navigation logic is implemented in the taskMain function.

 The UI_Context structure is defined as follows: